 These findings suggested inconsistent decision making, which Kahneman and Tversky proposed is governed by a nonlinear value function with a reference point at the intersection of the axes in Figure 2.
 Notice that a specific amount of loss holds more value than an equivalent amount of gain:

 Figure 2.
-Value function for PT
+Value function for PT41

 Evaluating Prospects per PT – “Ordinary Prospect”